arrow-kt/arrow-website/content/docs/learn/immutable-data/matching.md

 ones available as arguments to the body of the case; above we show the corresponding variable names in the body.

-The pattern matching mechanism in `arrow-match` allows you to add checks about values at any point in the pattern.
+The pattern matching mechanism in `arrow-optics` also allow you to add checks about values at any point in the pattern.
 In our example above, the `age` is checked to decide whether to apply the first match, using `.suchThat { it < 18 }`.